 - A therapist

 At the Law Office of David Pedrazas, PLLC we can help you.

 Through our many years experience in family law, we understand the difficulties of divorce and know how to make divorce easier.
 Why choose the law office of David Pedrazas?
 We can help you face divorce confidently, knowing that you and your children’s interests are looked after.
-Fill out our form to the left for a free consultation and to learn more about how to make divorce easier!
+Fill out our form to the left for a Legal Case Review and to learn more about how to make divorce easier!